stevehook/c4/README.md

 ##TODO List

-* Implement the game rules - end of game and results.
-* Implement a moderately 'intelligent' player to take on the user.
+* Implement a more 'intelligent' player to take on the user.
 * User registration - so that you can view your previous games and relive past victories.
+* Multi-player games.